AlaaKH123/Pipline-DevSecOps/README.md

 **Configure Dependency-Check Tool:**

-- After installing the Dependency-Check plugin, you need to configure the tool.
+- After installing the Dependency-Check plugin, we need to configure the tool.
 - We go to "Dashboard" → "Manage Jenkins" → "Global Tool Configuration."
 - Find the section for "OWASP Dependency-Check."
 - Add the tool's name, e.g., "DP-Check."
-- Save your settings.
+- Save our settings.

 **Install Docker Tools and Docker Plugins:**